LuaniMadh/argManager/README.md

 # argManager
- Managers arguments from the main function
+ Manages arguments from the main function